 When I worked for the British Mission to the UN in Geneva, located on the 5th floor of a large building on the Rue de Vermont, there was a patisserie at street level.
 By mid-morning irresistible smells came wafting up through the office window, so someone was dispatched to buy a few slices of apple tart, still warm from the oven, to keep us going till lunch time.
 Those were the days when I could do that on a regular basis, without it going straight to my hips!

-Before I left Switzerland I asked the owner if she would part with her recipe and she was happy to do so.
+Before I left Switzerland I asked the owner if she would part with the recipe and she was happy to do so.
 Puff pastry is a bit of a pain to make, so I usually buy it.
 That is until I discovered Nigella Lawson’s food processor version which is a cinch to make and of course much nicer.
+Actually any pastry will do and you may prefer to use shortcrust pastry, bought or home-made.

 Nigella’s Food Processor Puff Pastry